-In fall of 2013 I led a sales team of seven people, traveled half the time for work, managed eighteen million dollars of business to exceed our sales goal by ten percent, finished the first draft of my novel, scheduled round-the-clock caregivers for my dying father, helped him plan his funeral, and bicycled 55 miles in one weekend.
+In fall of 2013 I led a sales team of seven people, traveled half the time for work, grew eighteen million dollars of business to exceed our sales goal by ten percent, finished the first draft of my novel, scheduled round-the-clock caregivers for my dying father, helped him plan his funeral, and bicycled 55 miles in one weekend.
 Superwoman?
-Read more and you’ll find everything you ever wanted to know about burnout.
+Read more and you’ll find why this wasn’t a good thing plus everything you ever wanted to know about burnout.

 By spring of 2014 I had buried my father, dispersed of his possessions, lost my job, ridden in an ambulance to the ER, and spent months on my couch incapacitated with severe vertigo and double vision.

 We usually see burnout after the fact